How to Determine a Puppy’s Age – 7 Vet-Reviewed Methods To Use

 1. How Well Can Your Puppy See?

 During the first several weeks of life, your pup will gradually develop their sight.
 Vision is blurry at best once they open their eyes and it takes some time to adjust to this big world.
 Puppy’s eyes will open at different paces, but the whole litter should be eyes-wide-open at 2 weeks old.
-Their vision will improve by the day until they fully develop at 8 weeks.
+Their vision will improve by the day but it will take months before their eyes and vision have fully developed.

 Apart from colors, if it seems like your pup can see well, they’re at least 8 weeks old.
 But can we narrow it down even more?
 Let’s move on to find out.